 The first historian to analyze Portland’s “all Indians, no chief” anti elitism was Robert Johnston, who wrote The Radical Middle Class: Populist Democracy and the Question of Capitalism in Progressive Era Portland.
 He found middle class Portlanders, particularly on the east side, unusually protective of the rights of workers, based on precinct by precinct analysis of voting records.
 Workers were important in Portland.
 The institution in which you have been invited to speak, Portland Art Museum, found its first longtime director, Annabelle Crocker, in the typing pool of one of the members of the board.

-Founded in 1892, Portland Art Museum was built in 1932, during a period the whole city listened to Mel Blanc, Portland musician turned radio voice artist.
-Blanc grew up fast, selling newspapers on street corners and smoking a pack a day, starting in elementary school.
-The audition act he brought to Hollywood from his hometown was news based, riffing on material taken from the latest headlines.
+The museum building in which you will speak first opened its doors in 1932, during a period the whole city listened to Mel Blanc, a local dance band musician turned local radio voice artist.
+Blanc grew up fast, selling newspapers on downtown street corners and smoking a pack a day, starting in elementary school.
+The audition act he brought to Hollywood from his hometown in 1937 was news based, riffing on material taken from the latest headlines.
 Just kitty corner across the park from the museum is the building where Blanc attended (and dropped out of) high school.
 In the future, surely one of Portland’s projected three million inhabitants will get to the bottom of how it was/why it was Mel Blanc’s high school from which a second animation super nova, Matt Groening, would later emerge.

 But here’s what I want to clue you in on: even as productive, ambitious New York appears on one side of the coin and the contemplative, creative Portland on the other, I want to tell you about the middle, where both cities meet – because this juncture happens to be professional territory you occupy.

-In 1970, Sheldon Renan and James Blue were tapped to serve on the NEA’s first media funding panel.
-By this time, Blue was living in Houston, Renan in San Francisco.
-While on the panel, Renan proposed, and Blue supported, a network of regional film centers: Pacific Film Archives in Berkeley, Northwest Film Center in Portland, Detroit Film Theater, and The Film Center of the School of the Art Institute of Chicago, now named Gene Siskel Film Center.
-Back in Houston, James Blue would add a fifth, the Southwest Alternate Media Project (SWAMP).
+By 1970, James Blue was the founding director of Rice Media Center in Houston, and Sheldon Renan the founding director of Pacific Film Archive in Berkeley.
+They were both tapped to serve on the NEA’s first media funding panel.
+While on the panel, Renan proposed, and Blue supported, an NEA supported network of regional film centers: Pacific Film Archive in Berkeley, Northwest Film Center in Portland, Detroit Film Theater in Detroit, and The Film Center of the School of the Art Institute of Chicago, now named Gene Siskel Film Center.
+Later, back in Houston, James Blue would add a fifth, the Southwest Alternate Media Project (SWAMP).
 All five still exist today.

 When I asked you to explain to me why Austin was Texas’ indie film town, it was because I was trying to understand the Texas chapter of James Blue’s life.
 You explained that Austin made the decision to pursue that title.
 I talked to another Texan after I spoke with you, the San Antonio artist James Cobb, and he added that James Blue could not have found a more congenial environment in which to pursue the goal of regional filmmaking – that the Republic of Texas is always ready to invest in regional identity.